terracotta-ko/Bash_Scripts/README.md

 # Scripts for Bash

-1. colors.sh is using to show color code of bash
+* colors.sh: is using to show color code of bash
+* checkFileExist.sh: check certain file exists or not
-2. installScript folder has scripts for configuration and install some packages through HomeBrew
+* installScript folder: scripts for configuration and installing packages from HomeBrew